Biscotasing: History

 The local water routes also helped to develop Biscotasing as a major centre for lumbering.
 In 1884, Public Lands Surveyor James Allan noted that timber in the area had been overrun by fires and was of very little value, consisting mostly of scrubby spruce and small pitch pine.
 The same year a sawmill was in operation at Biscotasing, mostly to serve the requirements of CPR construction.

 The first permanent sawmill was established by Sadler and O'Neil in the early 1890s.
 Robert Booth and Patrick Shannon, were also actively logging this region from 1895.
 Booth and Shannon produced square timber, which was taken by CPR to Papineauville for export to Britain, from the Port of Quebec in Quebec.
 By 1903 Booth and Shannon were the only lumber producers in Biscotasing, possibly having taken over and expanding the O'Neil mill which closed in 1898.

-The original Booth and Shannon mill was destroyed by fire 1913-06-13.
-It was subsequently rebuilt, at which time Robert Booth left the partnership, with Patrick's son, the firm was reorganized as P. & G. Shannon.
+In 1913, the original Booth and Shannon mill was destroyed by fire, as well as the HBC post.
+The mill and post were subsequently rebuilt.
+At that time Robert Booth left the partnership, with Patrick's son, the firm was reorganized as P. & G. Shannon.
 In 1923 the mill was sold to Midland lumbermen Pratt and Shanacy.
 The mill closed in 1927 for lack of timber.
 The mill was dismantled and removed by 1938.

+On February 11, 1927, the HBC post again burned down, but was not rebuilt and HBC ceased operations at Biscotasing.

 Many of the old buildings in Biscotasing that survive today are from the sawmill era.
 A small steam locomotive, once used to switch cars of lumber from the mill to the lumber piling grounds, sat for many years, derelict on the mill property, across the tracks, opposite the Pratt and Shanacy company store.
 In 1958, David L. Pratt, of Toronto donated his father's steam engine for display at the Algonquin Provincial Park Logging Museum.